Home for Global Students

 • Commute: It takes around 17 minutes on foot to central colleges and academic buildings.
 Students can also cycle or take the City4 or City5 bus from nearby stops, making it a flexible option for those with busy academic schedules.

 • Room Types: It offers en-suite rooms, private studios, shared rooms, and 2-bedroom flats.
-The variety of layouts makes it suitable for different budgets and lifestyle preferences, from independent living to shared student arrangements.
+The variety of layouts make it suitable for different budgets and lifestyle preferences, from independent living to shared student arrangements.

 • Common Amenities: Students can enjoy a gym, a games room, study rooms and a laundry room.
 These great spaces offer the perfect balance between hard study and a fun social life.